rethabilemof/se-assignment-2-introduction-to-software-engineering-rethabilemof/README.md

 Questions:
 Define Software Engineering:
+Software engineering is a precise and quantifiable way of designing, developing, and testing the software.
+It means using engineering techniques in software building so that it is cost-effective, performant, scalable, and adherent to user requirements.
+Software engineering this area includes activities related to requirements analysis, deisgn, coding, testing and maintenance, and aims at dealing with complexity and improving the quality of software products through well-defined process, methodologies and tools.
 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):